-Professor Allen performs bronchoscopy procedures at St Andrews War Memorial Hospital and Wesley Day Surgery.
+Professor Allen performs bronchoscopy procedures at the Wesley Hospital in the Wesley Day Surgery.

 Remember to bring any Xrays, scans or CT results as Professor Allen will need them during the procedure.